-Late Assignments: Early submission of your assignments is always accepted; late work will not be accepted.
+Late Assignments: Early submission of your assignments is always accepted; late work will not be accepted (unless otherwise specified in the assignment description).
 This is an issue of fairness; I cannot grant an exception for one student without granting everyone an exception.
 Letting someone turn in a late assignment can be demoralizing to those who went to extraordinary efforts to complete an assignment on time.
 I don't want any student to think, "why did I bother to get this in on time if he wasn't serious about the due date/time?"
 If you have a "University Authorized Absence" (click link) on the day/time an assignment is due, submit the assignment prior to your absence.